gautamsawhney/Subtitle-Downloader/README.md

 * Open subs_downloader.rb and copy the name of the movie file on line 52.

-* Open terminal go(cd..) into the folder where subs_downlaoder.rb file is present and use the
+* Open terminal go(cd..) to the folder where subs_downlaoder.rb file is present and use the
   command:

   `ruby subs_downloader.rb`